ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 If it is not feasible to change the name, the description MUST be amended to indicate that it registers properties in all entity domains, rather than just the Internet address domain.

+TODO: Specify the procedure for the property type registry.
+To be consistent with the "uses" requirement.